 Answer: The last words of Jesus came when he finished the work God gave him to do.
 He became the perfect Lamb of God that made possible the New Covenant or agreement between Godhead and man.
 By willingly offering himself as the atoning sacrifice to take away the sins of the world, he made possible an eternal life of joy and happiness to ALL those who repent and obey the Almighty.

+If we consider what John recorded in chapter 19 and verses 26 to 27 as a single statement, we have seven unique last phrases (or "words") spoken by Jesus.
 The first two of his statements made from the cross come from the 23rd chapter of the book of Luke.

-In regard to Bible prophecy, Luke 23:48 - 49 and Matthew 27:55 - 56 show that King David's statement that Jesus' family and friends would see his suffering from a distance was fulfilled.
+At this point, it should be noted that, in regard to Bible prophecy, both Luke 23:48 - 49 and Matthew 27:55 - 56 confirm that King David's statement that the family and friends of Jesus would see his suffering from a distance (Psalm 38:10 - 11) was fulfilled.

-The next two statements or 'words' made by our Savior (his fifth and sixth), as he was dying on the cross for the sins of humanity, are below.
+The next two statements or last words spoken by our Savior (his fifth and sixth), as he was dying on the cross for the sins of humanity, are found in the book of John.
 They fulfill the prophecy that Christ would be given vinegar (sour wine) to drink (Psalm 69:21).